 Most transceivers have historically saved cost by using some circuitry for both transmitting and receiving.
-This makes it impossible to use the radio in "full duplex", meaning the ability to transmit and receive at the same time and causing extra delays during the switchover from transmit to receive that make high speed QSK (full break-in) difficult.
+This makes it impossible to use the radio in "full duplex", meaning the ability to transmit and receive at the same time.
+Lack of full-duplex can also cause extra delays during the switchover from transmit to receive that make high speed QSK (full break-in) difficult.